ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 	</script>
 	```

-3. Replace the old `<script>` tag containing the initialization code depending on the build you used.
+3. Replace the old `<script>` tag, which contains the initialization code, depending on the build you are using.

 	<details>
 	<summary>Classic editor</summary>